pavelnovel/web/content/_index.md

 I write about marketing, business, and philosophy.

-In the 15 years, I've developed my own own perspectives that others have found heplful.
+In the 15 years of doing marketing with startups, I've developed my own own perspectives that others have found heplful.
 These thoughts are not meant to be correct

-## My Story
-I'm an writer, marketer, philosopher, founder, dad.
-I'm curious by nature, and maybe also curious by design.

 ## What You’ll Find Here
 - Insights, good questions, and different perspectives.